 As students, you have or will run into something that is AI generated.
 Or perhaps your instructor has told you to use AI in some way, whether it is you directly interacting with it or the class looking over something AI generated.
 You may have wanted to use AI in your coursework but were not sure if you should or even how to cite AI (for the former, carefully look over the syllabus and instructions for the assignment.
 If you are still unsure, email your instructor).

-According to Richard Culatta (2025), states that "In addition to just knowing about AI, students need to practice using AI to think deeper, create better, and solve problems more efficiently than the could on their own".
+Richard Culatta (2025) states that "In addition to just knowing about AI, students need to practice using AI to think deeper, create better, and solve problems more efficiently than the could on their own".
 With that in mind, he create the profile of an AI graduate, available from the ASCD Blog.
 Culatta (2025) centers the profile around six points:

 In addition, the Modern Languages Association (MLA) (2024), students become literate users of Generative AI (GenAI) when students: